skynetxii01-bot/DRL-IN-5G/doc/source/nr-module.rst

 RL-based Scheduler
 ===================
-The 'NR' module includes reinforcement learning (RL)-based schedulers that allocate available resources (i.e., symbols and Physical Resource Blocks (PRBs)) based on the RL model.
+The 'NR' module includes Reinforcement Learning (RL)-based schedulers that allocate available resources (i.e., symbols and Physical Resource Blocks (PRBs)) based on the RL model.
 The RL-based scheduler communicates with the RL model, implemented using the ns3-gym module, to determine the actions for the current state.
 To obtain these actions, the RL-based scheduler